 This guide will show you the ropes of fruit tree companion planting.
 We'll talk about the perks of a polyculture or guild around your trees.
-You'll learn pick the best plants and where to put them.
+You'll learn how to pick the best plants and where to put them.
 Get ready to elevate your fruit tree care.

 What is Companion Planting?